Frequently Asked Questions

 Um, who are you people?

-• Sure Foot Adventures was founded in 2008 by husband & wife Jonah McDonald & Dana Goldman who have now been leading trips together for seven years.
+• Sure Foot Adventures was founded in 2008 by husband & wife Jonah McDonald & Dana Goldman who have been leading outdoors adventures together since 2004.
 Jonah and Dana have since been joined by several other guides and administrative staff who help make our trips fun and meaningful.
 Please read our staff bios on our Meet Us page.

 Who goes on these trips?